-Water resources are essential for public health, and human settlement and development.
+Water resources are essential to public health, human settlement, and societal development.
 However, water supply problems abound worldwide.
 There are issues concerning the adequacy of water resources to support human settlements.
-There are rampant safety, sanitation and accessibility issues in water supply systems in many countries.
+There are rampant safety, sanitation, and accessibility issues in water supply systems in many countries.
 These water supply problems are a result of various influences, such as the pattern of human settlement and urbanization.
 Technology adoption and political commitment also determine the likelihood and duration of these problems.
 These conditions highlight the need for better policies and programs to ensure a clean, safe, adequate, and accessible water supply.

 Population Growth and Water Supply Problems

-Developing programs for adequate water supply requires understanding the role population growth plays in water supply problems.
+Developing programs for adequate water supply requires understanding the role that population growth plays in the rise and extent of water supply problems.
 In influencing water supply problems, population growth has the role of determining the demand for water and water consumption.
-As population grows, the demand for water also grows.
+As the population grows, the demand for water also grows.
+This demand pressure on water supply comes with land-related challenges.
+For example, the development of megacities, such as Tokyo, requires that space availability and related resource supply, including water supply, match the needs of the urban population.

 In the United States, urban and industrial centers have the highest demand for water.
 These areas are also the ones most at risk of water shortage.
-In China, Beijing is experiencing rapid increase in demand for water because of high population growth, especially due to internal migration.
-Thus, as population grows, the demand on the water supply increases.
-This condition leads to shortages of water supply.
+In China, Beijing is experiencing a rapid increase in consumer demand for water because of high population growth, especially due to internal migration.
+Thus, as population grows, the stress on the water supply increases.
+This condition leads to shortages in the supply of clean and fresh water.

 Ways Humans Negatively Impact the Water Cycle